 The Apostolic can be described as foundational.
 Apostles are responsible for establishing order, planting churches, and appointing leaders.
 Their focus is to ensure that sound doctrine is taught, that proper structure and administration are maintained, and that the Kingdom of God is expanded.
 The Apostolic emphasizes strong discipleship through missions and evangelism and operates with authority.
 However, without the Prophetic, the Apostolic can become controlling, overly traditional, and spiritually dry.

 The Prophetic, on the other hand, functions as the revealer of truth.
 It serves as the mouthpiece of God, receiving and delivering divine revelation.
-The Prophetic provides guidance, insight, and direction to the church, not from human understanding, but from God.
+The Prophetic provides guidance, insight, and direction to the church that does not come from human understanding, but from God.
 It focuses on discerning what God is saying in the present and exposing the plans and strategies of the enemy.

 It is important to understand that the Apostolic and the Prophetic work together.
 One rarely operates effectively without the other.
 Together, they form what may be described as a dynamic partnership.
 Without the Prophetic, the Apostolic can become rigid and controlling.
 Without the Apostolic, the Prophetic can become disorderly, emotionally driven, or unstable.
 However, when they function together, they equip the saints, establish spiritual authority, and maintain alignment with the will of God.